-1. Timely initiation of early intervention services (CI);

-- 2. Delivery of services in natural environments (home or community settings with typically developing children), unless the needs of the child cannot be met in those settings (RI); - 3.
-Child outcomes (RI): - A. Social-emotional development including social relationships; - B. Acquisition and use of knowledge and skills including early language/communication, literacy and numeracy; and - C. Use of appropriate behaviors to meet their needs including eating, drinking and dressing. - 4.
-Family outcomes (RI): - A. Know their rights while participating in the early intervention program; - B. Can effectively communicate the needs of their children; and - C. Are able to help their children develop and learn; - 5.
-Early identification of infants and toddlers (RI): - a.
-Birth to age 1, in need of early intervention services; - b.
-Birth to age 3, in need of early intervention services; - 6.
-Timely completion of evaluation and assessment and development of the IFSP (CI); - 7.
-Timely transition planning for children and families as children approach their third birthday and transition from early intervention to preschool special education or other community-based programs (CI); and - 8.
-Identification and correction of non-compliance through a general supervision system which identifies and corrects individual child and local jurisdiction non-compliance, as soon as possible but no later than 1 year from the date of notification to the local jurisdictions (CI).
+- 1. Timely initiation of early intervention services (CI); - 2.
+Delivery of services in natural environments (home or community settings with typically developing children), unless the needs of the child cannot be met in those settings (RI); - 3.
+Child outcomes (RI): - A. Social-emotional development including social relationships; - B. Acquisition and use of knowledge and skills including early language/communication, literacy and numeracy; and - C. Use of appropriate behaviors to meet their needs including eating, drinking and dressing; - 4.
+Family outcomes (RI): - A. Know their rights while participating in the early intervention program; - B. Effectively communicate the needs of their children; and - C. Are able to help their children develop and learn; - 5.
+Early identification of infants and toddlers (RI): - A. Birth to age 1, in need of early intervention services; - 6.
+Early identification of infants and toddlers (RI): - A. Birth to age 3, in need of early intervention services; - 7.
+Timely completion of evaluation and assessment and development of the IFSP (CI); - 8.
+Timely transition planning for children and families as children approach their third birthdays and continue in the early intervention program until their fourth birthday, transition from early intervention to preschool special education and/or transition to other community-based programs such as Head Start (CI); and - 9.
+Identification and correction of non-compliance through a general supervision system which identifies and corrects individual child and systemic local jurisdiction non-compliance, as soon as possible but no later than one year from the date of notification to the local jurisdictions by MSDE (CI).